 - o Simple cyst

-- Simple ovarian cysts are common
+- simple ovarian cysts are common

 - 6% pre-menopausal

-- US appearance well defined, echo-free, uni-locular, thin, smooth walls, good through transmission
+- US appearance well-defined, echo-free, unilocular, thin, smooth walls, good through transmission of sound

-- Most are asymptomatic, are managed conservatively and resolve spontaneously
+- most are asymptomatic, are managed conservatively and resolve spontaneously

-• Ovarian torsion
+- Ovarian torsion

-The US appearances are complex and may develop over time.
+- The US appearances are complex and may develop over time.
 They include:

-- Enlarged, congested, oedematous ovary
+- enlarged, congested, oedematous ovary

 - US appearance of a complex adnexal mass

-- Free fluid in the pelvis
+- free fluid in the pelvis

-- Reduced perfusion
+- reduced perfusion

-- Complete, partial, transient occlusion
+- complete, partial, transient occlusion

-- Ischaemia, infarction
+- ischaemia, infarction

-- o Haemorrhagic cyst
+- Haemorrhagic cyst

-A haemorrhagic cyst is commonly homogenous initially and becomes heterogenous as clot is formed.
+A haemorrhagic cyst is commonly homogeneous initially and becomes heterogeneous as clot is formed.

-- May present with pain
+- may present with pain

-- May rupture with peritoneal irritation
+- may rupture with peritoneal irritation

 - US appearance varies with time

-- Diffuse homogeneous low level echoes
+- diffuse homogeneous low level echoes

-- May be septated
+- may be septated

-- Clot retraction
+- clot retraction

-- o Endometriosis
+- Endometriosis

-- The presence of endometrial tissue at other sites in the pelvis
+- is the presence of endometrial tissue at other sites in the pelvis

-- Fragments of endometrium have the same menstrual cycle changes as those normally sited
+- fragments of endometrium have the same menstrual cycle changes as those normally sited

-- Patient may suffer cyclical menstrual pain
+- patients may suffer cyclical menstrual pain

-- o Endometriomas
+o Endometriomas